jplethier/rubocop-safe_migrations/README.md

     - toggle
 ```

-Using the configuration above, the cop will not add an offense when toggle method is used on migrations.
+Using the configuration above, the cop will not add an offense when the `toggle` method is used on migrations.

 ### Renaming table in migration

-This cop will check if you have a migration that are renaming some table already created on your database.
+This cop will check if you have migrations that are renaming tables already created on your database.

-This should be avoided because your database could had ran some trigger after creation that will not be runned after renamed.
-Besides that, it can led to an inconsistent scenario where you have indexes and foreign_keys with old table name, and if a DBA or a developer look those in database, it can be confuse and led to a misunderstand.
+This should be avoided because your tables can have triggers configured, that will stop working after the table gets renamed.
+Besides that, it can lead to an inconsistent scenario where you will keep indexes and foreign_keys with the old table name,
+and if a DBA or a developer see those in database, it can be confusing and create misunderstandings.

 This cop has no options, the only thing that can be done is disabled it on rubocop.yml: